 Aeration involves perforating the soil to allow air, water and nutrients to penetrate the grass roots.
 This helps the roots grow deeply and produces a stronger, more vigorous sward.
 It will also considerably reduce water run-off.

-As one horse Livery owner, and a friend of GreenPaddocks, always says “if there was only one job I can do every year – it would be aerating: our paddocks have improved immeasurably since we started to aerate”.
+The main reason for aerating is to alleviate soil compaction.
+As one horse livery owner, and customer of GreenPaddocks, always says “if there was only one job I can do every year – it would be aerating: our paddocks have improved immeasurably since we started to aerate”.

-1. Aerating should be part of regular routine maintenance, not a question of shall we/shan’t we aerate this year.
+- Aerating should therefore be part of regular routine maintenance,

-3. Helps create a denser sward which makes sure more water goes where it is needed – the grass roots.
+- It helps create a denser sward with improved root mass which makes sure more water goes where it is needed – the grass roots.

-4. Environmentally a good thing to do too as it reduces run-off – so less phosphate etc. goes into water courses (run-off being a big environmental problem as a whole).
+- It is environmentally a good thing to do too as it reduces run-off – so less phosphate etc. goes into water courses

-5. A denser sward means that it is stronger and better able to withstand the punishment meted out by our equine friends…horses are notoriously bad for grassland – churning it up, compacting it, grazing it too tight and generally making a mess – allowing pernicious weeds to establish.
+- A denser sward means that it is stronger and better able to withstand the punishment meted out by livestock…horses are notoriously bad for grassland – churning it up, compacting it, grazing it too tight and thereby allowing pernicious weeds to establish.